teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

 * If the first four bytes of the blob are 110&zwnj;_bbbbb_<sub>2</sub>, _x_, _y_, and _z_, then the rest of the 'blob' contains the (_bbbbb_<sub>2</sub> << 24 + _x_ << 16 + _y_ << 8 + _z_) bytes of actual data.

 The blob heap MAY contain unreachable data (for purposes like alignment).

+The total size of the blob heap MUST NOT exceed 2<sup>29</sup> - 1 bytes.

 ### Table stream (`"#~\0\0\0\0\0\0"`)